arnobtarafder/azimuth-warehouse/task_description.md

 4. Meaningful `readme.md` file containing your website name, a short description, link to your live site.
 And at least five bullet points mention your website's different features and functionality.

 5. Make the website responsive.
 Make sure the site looks different on desktop and mobile responsive.
-Tablet responsive is optional
+Tablet responsive is optional.

 6. Make the website meaningful and consistent in look and feel.
 Give your website a relevant name.
 Images and all the content of the website have to be relevant.
 No `lorem ipsum` please.